oannab/BasicAlgorithmsUdacity/7/7_Trie_Httprouter.md

 * init()
 - - TC is O(1), constant sice it only initializes the storage dictionary for the the childredn and the handler attribute of a node
+- SC is O(1), constst since it only initializes the predefined building node without changes in attributes.

 * insert()
 - traverse each segment of given path. check if it exists. if exits, add handler to the last node on the segment.